simul/simul.github.io/ref/simul/clouds/baseweatherrenderer.md

 elements such as clouds, sky, rain and so on.
 So to use these sub-renderers it is usual to create an instance of one of the weather renderers, and allow this instance to manage the others.

-Functions
----

-### <a name="BaseWeatherRenderer"/> BaseWeatherRenderer(simul::clouds::Environment env, simul::base::MemoryInterface m)
-Default constructor: if env is NULL, a new Environment will be created.

 ### <a name="CleanUpFramebuffers"/>void CleanUpFramebuffers(int max_age)
 Delete framebuffers that have not been used in max_age frames, to free GPU memory.